MIMIC-D: Multi-modal Imitation for MultI-agent Coordination with Decentralized Diffusion Policies: Related Work

 \subsubsection{Diffusion}

-Diffusion models are probabilistic generative models that gradually add noise to existing expert data to learn a model.
-Then, this process is reversed to generate realistic samples.
 Diffusion has shown great promise for policy learning~\cite{janner2022planning,chi2023diffusion}.
-Denoising Diffusion Probabilistic Models (DDPM) \cite{ho2020denoising} are the core framework in diffusion models, but additional works have also demonstrated smooth robot behavior and strong multi-modality (e.g., Diffusion Policy\cite{chi2023diffusion}).
+Denoising Diffusion Probabilistic Models (DDPM) \cite{ho2020denoising} are the core framework in diffusion models, but additional works have also demonstrated smooth robot behavior and strong multi-modality (e.g., Diffusion Policy~\cite{chi2023diffusion}).
 These works primarily assume a single agent and access to the full state during execution.

-Recent works extend diffusion to the multi-agent setting by explicitly modeling interactions and performing centralized execution by sampling a joint multi-agent trajectory distribution (e.g., MotionDiffuser\cite{jiang2023motiondiffuser}, DJINN\cite{niedoba2023diffusion}).
+Recent works extend diffusion to the multi-agent setting by explicitly modeling interactions and performing centralized execution by sampling a joint multi-agent trajectory distribution (e.g., MotionDiffuser~\cite{jiang2023motiondiffuser}, DJINN~\cite{niedoba2023diffusion}).
 MADiff \cite{zhu2024madiff} and LatentToM \cite{he2025latent} are two works that adapt diffusion models towards a CTDE framework.
-MADiff makes use of teammate/opponent modeling and an attention-based diffusion model to handle interactions among agents to achieve coordination.
+MADiff utilizes teammate/opponent modeling and an attention-based diffusion model to handle interactions among agents, thereby achieving coordination.
 LatentToM introduces a consensus embedding that is based on shared observations from a third-party camera to align beliefs, acting as a bridge between the diffusion models.
-In contrast, we learn decentralized, collaborative diffusion policies only conditioned on local observations during execution while still capturing the multi-modality inherent in interactions.
+In contrast, we learn decentralized diffusion policies only conditioned on local observations during execution while still capturing the multi-modality inherent in interactions.